Five-Percent Nation: The Universal Language

-The Supreme Alphabet is a system of interpreting text and finding deeper meaning from the NOI Lessons by assigning actual meanings to the letters of the Latin script.
+The Supreme Alphabet is a system of interpreting text and finding deeper meaning from the NOI Lessons, by assigning actual meanings to the letters of the Latin script.
 For example, the first letter, A, stands for Allah; the 12th letter, L, stands for Love, Hell, or Right; and the 13th letter, M, stands for Master.
 The Supreme Alphabet was developed by Allah the Father and Justice.
 The method by which letters were associated with certain values is unknown.

 Customs

 The Five-Percent Nation holds events known as Universal Parliaments in various cities—usually once a month—to build on their interpretation of the Supreme Mathematics, lessons, and to discuss business concerning the NGE.
 These meetings usually take place in public areas and can be held anywhere.

 Because the NGE defines itself as a way of life and not a religion, the Nation generally does not observe religious holidays, including those associated with Christianity or Islam.
-Many Five Percenters honor Allah the Father's birthday (February 22) and/or the official founding of the Nation (October 10) with special events and parliaments.
+Many Five Percenters honor Allah the Father's birthday on February 22, and/or the official founding of the Nation on October 10, with special events and parliaments.
 The Show and Prove is an annual event that takes place in Harlem every second weekend in June.

 Similar to adherents of denominations of traditional Islam, Five Percenters abstain from eating pork or any pork-based by-products.
-According to Five Percenter Universal Shaamguadd, Allah the Father stated Five Percenters should avoid eating "small scavengers, such as shrimp," and also avoid "lobsters, crabs, clams, and oysters."
+According to Five Percenter Universal Shaamguadd, Allah the Father stated Five Percenters should avoid eating "small scavengers, such as shrimp", and avoid "lobsters, crabs, clams, and oysters".
 Some Five Percenters take further steps and eschew meat altogether, often opting for "strict" vegetarianism.
 Allah the Father advocated "eating one meal a day, every other day or every third days, as prescribed in the Nation of Islam."
-Allah was also a proponent of fasting and many new adherents fast as part of "an induction process."
+Allah was a proponent of fasting and many new adherents fast as part of "an induction process".

 Teachings on race

-The teachings of Five-Percent Nation have been accused of promoting black supremacy.
-As in the Nation of Islam, Five Percenters believe that the original inhabitants of the world were Black (which they refer to as the "Asiatic Blackman" and believe had inhabited the earth for "66 trillion years") who ultimately descended from the Tribe of Shabazz, while the White race are evil "devils" who were created 6,000 years ago on what is today the Greek island of Patmos by a 'rogue bigheaded scientist' named Yakub (the Biblical and Qur'anic Jacob) who was of the Meccan branch of the tribe.
-After the Whites attempted to rise up against their creators, they were exiled to the caves of "West Asia" - what would later be known as Europe.
+The teachings of Five-Percent Nation have been accused of promoting Black supremacy.
+As in the Nation of Islam, Five Percenters believe that the original inhabitants of the world were Black, which they refer to as the "Asiatic Blackman" and believe had inhabited the earth for "66 trillion years", who ultimately descended from the Tribe of Shabazz, while the white race are evil "devils" who were created 6,000 years ago on what is today the Greek island of Patmos, by a "rogue bigheaded scientist" named Yakub, the Biblical and Qur'anic Jacob, who was of the Meccan branch of the tribe.
+After the whites attempted to rise up against their creators, they were exiled to the caves of "West Asia" – what would later be known as Europe.
 The Yakub origin story is the basis for all Five Percenter racial understanding.